 Eligibility and Selection Criteria

-Due to the ongoing coronavirus (COVID-19) pandemic, the Nuffield Undergraduate Scholars Institute will not run in summer 2020 as planned.
-We expect to run the programme in 2021.
+Due to the ongoing coronavirus (COVID-19) pandemic, the Nuffield Undergraduate Scholars Institute will not run in summer 2021.
+We expect that the programme will return in 2022.

 The aim of the Nuffield Undergraduate Scholars Institute is to expand access to advanced education to students who might not otherwise have the opportunity to consider graduate study in the social sciences, due to their socioeconomic or other life circumstances.
 We are also looking to enhance diversity within social sciences in UK academia, by encouraging applications from students underrepresented by ethnicity.